-For the first quarter of 2021, there has been an increase in new listings coming to the market relative to prior years as more vendors take advantage of the strong selling conditions.
-The four weeks ending April 18th saw 26,470 newly advertised capital city properties added to the market, which was the most significant number of new listings for this time of year since 2016 and 17 per cent above the five-year average.
+For the first quarter of 2021, there has been an increase in new listings coming to the market relative to prior years as more vendors take advantage of the strong selling

 While there has been a strong upswing in listing, the total advertised stock levels (i.e., new listings plus re-listings) remain low, tracking -17.5 per cent below the five-year average, which implies buyers are still likely to feel some urgency, but the lift in stock additional should gradually support a rebalancing between buyers and sellers.
 This will especially be the base if buyer activity slows as new supply levels lift.